VitXer/ChunkCart/README.md

 Description
 -----------
 This datapack keeps chunks loaded using chest minecarts.
-It tags and forceloads the chunks where qualifying chest minecarts are located.
-The datapack was authored by Haxardev (see `pack.mcmeta`).
+It forceloads the chunks where chest minecarts are located.
+Is shouldn't forceload naturally generated minecarts.

 Useful in-game commands
 -----------------------